Log canonical $3$-fold complements: Sketch of the proof

 and

-Observe that $B_Y$ (resp. $B'_Y$) is the strict transform of $B$ (resp. $B'$) minus all divisors contained in the support of $E$.
-In order to produce a $n$-complement for $(X,B)$ over $t\in T$, it suffices to produce a $n$-complement for $(Y,B_Y+E)$ (which is $\qq$-complemented over $t\in T$) over $t\in T$, and then push it forward to $X$.
+Observe that $B_Y$ (resp. $B'_Y$) is the strict transform of $B$ (resp. $B'$) minus all the divisors contained in the support of $E$.
+In order to produce an $n$-complement for $(X,B)$ over $t\in T$, it suffices to produce an $n$-complement for $(Y,B_Y+E)$ (which is $\qq$-complemented over $t\in T$) over $t\in T$, and then push it forward to $X$.
 Notice that all the log canonical places of $(Y,B_Y+B'_Y+E)$ are contained in the support of $E$.
 Therefore, for $\epsilon>0$ small enough, the pair

 is a $\qq$-factorial dlt pair that is pseudo-effective over $T$.
 We run a minimal model program for $K_Y+B_Y+(1+\epsilon)B'_Y+E$ over $T$, which terminates with a good minimal model $(Z,B_Z+(1+\epsilon)B'_Z+E_Z)$ over $T$.
 Here, $B_Z$ (resp. $B'_Z$ and $E_Z)$ denotes the strict transform of $B_Y$ (resp. $B'_Y$ and $E$).
 Observe that this minimal model program is also a minimal model program for